LeStegii/KettleCord/README.md

 **What's KettleCord?**</br>
 KettleCord is a fork of HexaCord with some little changes for our Minecraft network KettleMC.net.</br>
+It also implements basic support for Fabric since normal BungeeCord blocks a packet that Fabric is waiting for.</br>
 We implemented some patches from [Waterfall](https://github.com/PaperMC/Waterfall/) in order to patch some forge issues.

 ### Security warning